miranda-ng/miranda-ng/plugins/Actman30/readme.txt

 'Reload' - to reload settings from DB
-'Test'   - executes currently selected action 'Up','Down' - for place selected subaction upper or lower current position With DblClick on ag list item you can rename this item
+'Test'   - executes currently selected action 'Up','Down' - for place selected subaction upper or lower current position With DblClick on action groups list item you can rename this item

 When action list is not empty, in right side you can see combobox for subaction type selecting.
 At this moment only next types supported: